 Annual Reviews are comprehensive literature reviews on topics; they are not empirical articles, but summaries of other empirical studies.
 Use them to familiarize yourself with the research in an area and to mine the references for original empirical research studies.
 You can browse them or use the Advanced Search to search within specific ones.

 **SOCIOLOGICAL ABSTRACTS** - abstracts and indexes the international literature in sociology and related disciplines in the social and behavioral sciences.

 Some additional databases that might be useful - must search separately.

-** ProQuest databases can be searched simultaneously also with Sociological Abstracts - Click into Sociological Abstracts, click the databases dropdown at top left, select the relevant databases for your research topic, and click Use Selected Databases button. **
+The below databases can be searched simultaneously with Sociological Abstracts - Click into Sociological Abstracts, click the Change Databases option, select the relevant databases for your research topic, and click Use Selected Databases button.